PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: Example Generated Persona Journey Story

+We present an example to illustrate how process-oriented narratives surface privacy harms as consequential experiences, shaped by user vulnerability and design choices (see~\autoref{fig:Eva_overview}).

+Eva is a 16-year-old girl and high-school student who is facing online bullying from classmates~\cite{balas2023cyberbullying, rizza2013social, obaidat2023investigating}.
+She has high tech comfort because she moderates Discord servers and edits videos for school clubs, making her confident with app settings but still vulnerable to social risks.
+This persona was constructed to reflect teens navigating digital spaces under conditions of peer surveillance and harassment.

-We present an example to demonstrate how the process-oriented narrative structure is critical for achieving our design goal of uncovering hidden consequences.
-Eva as a 16-year-old high school student facing online bullying represents a persona type designed to reveal the privacy risks experienced by teens navigating social technologies under conditions of peer harassment~\cite{balas2023cyberbullying, rizza2013social, obaidat2023investigating}.
-Within \textit{PrivacyMotiv}, this narrative serves as the foundational story that justifies Eva's inclusion as a vulnerable group and seeds the specific privacy traits and concerns that will be surfaced through the interactive persona experience.
-Her story begins with a legitimate need to protect herself through a privacy feature.
-She activates the platform's ``Private Session'' mode to mask her listening activity, assuming this will keep her behavior hidden from peers.
-However, because the session expires silently after six hours (a design choice surfaced in step 3 of the flow \textit{``Enjoying private listening via Private Session''}), her activity becomes visible again without her realizing it.
-A former bully, still present in her friend list, sees her late night listening and school related playlists, triggering ridicule and emotional distress.
+Within \textit{PrivacyMotiv}, Eva’s experience is generated by combining three functions: \textit{Viewing Friend Activity}, \textit{Enjoying private listening via Private Session}, and \textit{Removing friends from the Friend Activity Feed}.
+The story describes how Eva opens the app's friend feed and notices that a classmate who has bullied her appears there.
+Wanting to listen without being watched, she activates the platform's ``Private Session'' mode to hide her listening activity, assuming this will keep her behavior hidden from peers.
+However, because the session expires silently after six hours (a design choice surfaced in step 3 of the flow \textit{``Enjoying private listening via Private Session''}), and the app resumes broadcasting her listening activity, including a playlist named after her school’s choir, it becomes visible again to followers without her realizing it.
+The next morning, she attempts to remove the classmate from her feed by unfollowing them, but due to a persistent Facebook-synced connection, her listening remains visible to them.
+That afternoon, the classmate teases her about the school-related playlist and her late-night listening, triggering ridicule and emotional distress.
 The harms she faces include: (1) reputational harm from peers mocking her late-night listening and school-related playlist, (2) psychological distress from the breach of what she believed was a private space, (3) autonomy loss resulting from the app overriding her privacy expectations, and (4) relationship strain due to reactivated bullying dynamics among classmates.
 Ultimately, Eva responds by withdrawing from the platform, losing access to the social connection and music discovery features she once relied on.